Causal Fairness Analysis

 Fairness Tasks

-There are three main tasks studied in Causal Fairness Analysis, namely:
+There are three main tasks that can be distinguished within Causal Fairness Analysis:

 TASK 1